Accord-Project/aec3po/README.md

 ## Ontology Requirements

-### As defined in the proposal
+### As Defined in ACCORD Proposal

 T2.2  Development of the  Building  Compliance  Ontology (BCU,VTT,  CU,  FRA,  ONTO,  SOL,  FUI,  IMT, FUNITEC, JU)[M8-M16]: Drawing on literature, expert interviews, T2.1 and WP1, develop a conceptual ontological model of building compliance requirements,  including laws,  regulations, processes,  and  documentation.
 This Building Compliance Ontology (BCO) is open-ended, and not tied to specific regional or legal systems.It is aligned  and  compatible  with  established  standard ontologies for  representing both generic concepts  (time, processes, files/document metadata) and the building domain specifically (building topology, construction projects).
 Specific laws, regulations, processes, and documentation will be implementations of this generic model.
 (D2.2)

-### Requirements from T2.3 Machine-executable Regulations

-- Represent: a Document and Document Metadata.
-- Represent: Sections, Subsections, Paragraphs, Subparagraphs, Lists, list items etc….
-- Represent Cross referencing (inside and outside a document).
-- Represent Tables, Figures, Equations and Captions of these.
-- Identify a part of the document as containing rules, definitions or informative text.
-- Identify individual rules –uniquely identify them in some way.
-- Identify groups of rules.
-- Allow the specification of the logic to relate rules and groups of rules together.
-- From tbeach 2023-05-24: one needs to be able to roundtrip from the document to the ontology, and back, preserving the structure and most of the text.
-- From tbeach 2023-05-24: under DocumentSubdivision, one need diagrams, image files, ...
-- From tbeach 2023-05-24: under DocumentSubdivision, one need to describe tables, ...
-- Gonzal: Taxonomy of different functions i.e.  volume calculation, distance calculation.
-(Reference, Section 5: https://www.sciencedirect.com/science/article/pii/S266616592300056X).
-- Vladimir: Certificate classifications and metadata.
-- Edlira: BSDD to represent FearcureOfInterest.
-- Edlira: IDS link to Required Data.

-## Competency Questions
+### Competency Questions

-### Compliance
+#### Compliance
 1. How to define the metadata of a Document that informs/dictates compliance checking?
 2. What is the coverage of a Document per Administrative Area?
 3. What are the parts of a document, their unique identifiers and order?